Lynn Fisher Pottery

 Lynn Fisher has been a ceramic artist for over 60 years.

-After graduating from the Michaelis School of fine Art at the University of Cape Town she specialized in ceramic art.
-Her career has combined creative work as a clay artist with teaching at graduate and undergraduate levels.
+After graduating from the Michaelis School of Fine Art at the University of Cape Town she specialized in ceramic art, and moved to live in London, England, where she taught pottery for 22 years.

-She has used ceramic art to inspire new artists, children, immigrant workers, street youth, and used it as a therapeutic experience with psychiatric patients, and the abused, both adult and children, helping people become familiar with the material and explore their personal creativity.
+Lynn has used ceramic art to inspire adults, children, new artists, immigrant workers and street youth.
+She also used it as a therapeutic experience with psychiatric patients, abused adults and children, helping people to become familiar with the medium and to explore their personal creativity.
 This work won her the recognition of South African Women for Women award in 2000 for “a significant contribution to education through the visual arts.”

-Her work is sculptural, decorative, varied and unique, reflecting the traditions and historical influences of the many cultures and countries in which she has travelled, lived and studied – Africa, England, India, Greece, Turkey, Europe, Mexico and Canada.
+Her work is sculptural, decorative, varied and unique, reflecting the traditions and historical influences of the many cultures and countries in which she has lived, travelled and studied — Africa, England, India, Greece ( where she worked in her own studio for 10 years ), Turkey, Europe, Mexico and Canada.

-Her work has been exhibited in many countries, and she has completed commissions for personal and corporate collections, hotels, restaurants, offices and homes.
-These works have included dinnerware, vases, sculptures for gardens and interiors, and murals
+Lynn’s work has been exhibited in many countries, and she has completed commissions for personal and corporate collections, hotels, restaurants, offices and homes.
+These works have included dinnerware, vases, sculptures for gardens and interiors, and murals.

 Plates and Platters